davidejones/integrations-core/postgres/README.md

   || echo -e "\e[0;31mCannot read from pg_stat_statements\e[0m"
 ```

-When it prompts for a password, enter the one used in the first command.
+When it prompts for a password, use the password you entered when you created the `datadog` user.

 ### Agent Configuration